 St Abbs is a fishing village north of Eyemouth on the Berwickshire coast.

-The remote fishing village of ST ABBS has a rugged setting, surrounded by jagged cliffs, and old fishermen's cottages tumbling down to the surf-battered harbour.
-The village is named after Abba - no, not that Abba, but a 17th-century Northumbrian princess who struggled ashore here after being shipwrecked and promptly founded a nunnery.
+The remote fishing village of St Abbs has a rugged setting, surrounded by jagged cliffs, and old fishermen's cottages tumbling down to the surf-battered harbour.
+The village is named after Æbbe, a 7th-century Northumbrian princess who struggled ashore here after being shipwrecked and promptly founded a nunnery.
 Sea angling, sub-aqua diving, bird-watching and regular sightseeing boat trips run from the harbour.

 St Abb's Head National Nature Reserve comprises 200 acres of wild and rugged coastline with sheer, seabird-nesting cliffs rising 300ft above the water.
 From the top of these you'll get a spectacular view of the rugged Berwickshire coast - especially at high tide on a stormy day.